Evernight/beancount-valuation/README.md

     2024-01-05 custom "valuation" Assets:FirstOpaqueFund:Total           2345 EUR

-Note that multiple currencies per account are not supported.

-You can use the fund accounts in transactions as usual, just make sure that only one currency per account is used.
+You can use the fund accounts in transactions as usual, just make sure that only one currency per account is used throughout ledger.
+Multiple currencies per account are not supported.
-The total fund value will be correctly shown in all operations / Fava interfaces.
+The total fund value will be correctly shown in all operations / Fava interfaces when "Convert to EUR" (or USD, or any other of your working currencies) is selected.

 You can use one `balance` statement to define initial balance of the account but it has to be before you define transactions in/out of the account.